marriagav/taskchamp-docs/README.md

 # Taskchamp

+> Taskchamp is currently on open beta!
+To become test it tap on the TestFlight link here: https://testflight.apple.com/join/K4wrKrzg

 Use [Taskwarrior](https://taskwarrior.org/), a simple command line interface to manage your tasks from you computer, and a beautiful native app to manage them from your phone.

 ## Installation